On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

 Because $\phi\in \vectorspace{D}(h(\operator{A}))$, the result follows. \end{proof} \begin{remark} This theorem suggests us a new form of convergent quadrature rule.
-If we can compute the Fourier coefficients $v_i=\langle \phi_i, h\rangle$, using the above theorem, we can construct a sequence of convergent quadrature rules as
+If we can compute the Fourier coefficients $\tilde{v}_i=\langle \phi_i, h\rangle$, using the above theorem, we can construct a sequence of convergent quadrature rules

-where vector $\tilde{\mat{v}}_n=(h(\mat{M}_n[g]))^{-1}\,\mat{v}$ and components of vector $\mat{v}$ are $v_i$ respectively.
+where vector $\mat{\tilde{v}}_n=(h(\mat{M}_n[g]))^{-1}\,\mat{\tilde{v}}$, and components of vector $\mat{\tilde{v}}$ are $\tilde{v}_i$ respectively.
 The nodes are then the eigenvalues $\lambda_j$ of each finite matrix approximation $\mat{M}_n[g]$ and the weights are

-where $\mat{u}_j$ are eigenvectors of $\mat{M}_n[g]$ corresponding to the eigenvalue $\lambda_j$.
-Numerical integral of \eqref{eq:numint-def} is a special case of this approach with $h=1$.
-We give a numerical example of the effects of this theorem in practice in \ref{app:numerical-example}. \end{remark}
+where $\mat{\tilde{u}}_j$ are the unit length eigenvectors of $\mat{M}_n[g]$ corresponding to the eigenvalues $\lambda_j$ respectively.
+The numerical integral of \eqref{eq:numint-def} is a special case of this approach with $h=1$.
+We give a numerical example of the effects of this theorem in practice in Section~\ref{sec:numerical-example}. \end{remark}